What is documentary photography?

 We support work that bridges photography with advocacy through the Audience Engagement Grant, for collaborative projects designed to engage viewers to take action.
 Through programs such as Photography, Expanded—organized with the Magnum Foundation and New Arts Axis—we bring together photographers with interactive designers, programmers, social media experts, and activists to explore how digital tools and interactive platforms can mobilize people around urgent issues.

-Our Moving Walls exhibit, which is on view at the Open Society Foundations New York headquarters and a few additional offices, showcases photographers documenting injustices as well as the struggles to overcome them.
+Our Moving Walls exhibit, which is on view at the Open Society Foundations–New York and a few additional offices, showcases photographers documenting injustices as well as the struggles to overcome them.